-HCD appreciates the commenter's points of view and the commenter's recommendations.
+HCD appreciates the commenters' points of view and commenters' recommendations.
+HCD believes that "a minimum of" does not need to be restated, as the California Building Standards Code already establishes the minimum requirements.
 Due to the varying needs of EV users and rapidly changing nature of EV technology, including battery capacity, types and rates of charging, and to ensure adoption of EV charging requirements in building standards are appropriate, cost-effective, flexible, and equitable for the many different stakeholders affected by EV-related building codes, HCD will consider further changes related to EV charging access in future code adoption cycles.
 HCD will work to continue the advancement of EV charging requirements for residential buildings in a manner that takes meaningful, incremental steps to address air quality issues, reduce greenhouse gases and meet the needs of building residents that desire to purchase, own, lease and drive EVs.

-Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Sections 4.106.4
+Also, since these are voluntary measures, local agencies have discretion to increase percentages as needed.
+No changes to the FET were made as a result of this comment.
+Item 11 Chapter A4, RESIDENTIAL VOLUNTARY MEASURES, Section A4.106.8.2.1 Section A4.106.8.2.1 includes proposed voluntary regulations for EV ready and EV chargers for residential occupancies.
+The section includes requirements for EV ready and EV chargers to meet specified Tier 1 and Tier 2 requirements (percentages) and also include references to sections related to accessibility.
+Commenter and Recommendation: